Colville Young: Governor-General of Belize (1993–2021)

 in the Commonwealth.
 Young is active in creating and maintaining relations with foreign dignitaries and countries.
 He was sworn into the Privy Council upon his assumption of office.
 He is also active within the larger community in Belize, specifically in education and teacher training.

 In 2017, several fake and unauthorized Facebook profiles were created under the name "Colville Young".
-Citizens were warned not to interact with the profiles as all communication from the governor is shared by the Government of Belize Press Office.
+Citizens were warned not to interact with the profiles as all communication from the governor-general is shared by the Government of Belize Press Office.

 Young retired as Governor-General on 30 April 2021.
 Froyla Tzalam succeeded him as Governor-General on 27 May 2021.

 Personal life and interests

 Young is married to Lady (Norma) Young, née Trapp, and has three sons and a daughter.
 He has three siblings.

 Young has a stated interest in promoting the development of Belizean music.
 Young has actively contributed to efforts in Belizean schools to maintain music as an educational staple.
 Young's son, Colville Young Jr., is the director of the Belize National Youth Symphony.
 Currently Colville Young is working with founders of the Belize Virtuosi Orchestra, Joel Nagel and Peter Illavsky, to raise funds to build a chamber orchestra auditorium in Belize.
 Young established the Governor General's Music in the Schools Programme which works with partner abroad to expand music in schools and access to musical instruments.